 - approving key policies and corporate performance objectives

-- setting the risk appetite within which management is expected to operate
+- overseeing risk, including setting the risk appetite within which management is expected to operate

-- approving the annual budget as proposed by management
+- providing input into and final approval of the annual budget as proposed by management

 - approving financial and other reporting to the market and stakeholders